-They chop carrots and core apples all while developing true self-esteem and confidence as these activities promote independence and purpose.
+Children use real materials.
+They wash real dishes with real water, soap bubbles and can even make a real mess!
+They chop carrots and core apples and practice grace and courtesy by offering a serving to their classmates.
 A child may paint a picture at the easel or create the weekly art project at the art station.

 Young children learn by exploring their world through their senses.
-Sensorial materials contain experiences with textures, colors, sizes and shapes.
+Sensorial materials provide experiences with textures, colors, sizes and shapes, refining discrimination and order skills.
 Children can play with blocks that teach biggest to smallest or longest to shortest.
 They can sort sound cylinders or make geometrical shapes with the triangle boxes to name only a few.
+Sensorial work helps children become more logical, perceptive, and aware.

 A Montessori classroom includes many sensory materials that allow young children to learn their letters by sight, feel, and texture.
-As young as age four a child might use the “Moveable Alphabet” to begin sounding out and spelling simple words.
+A child as young as age 4 might use the “Moveable Alphabet” to begin sounding out and spelling simple words.
 Our Pre-K and older children begin more formal instruction in reading during the reading group period.

 Here lessons are taught, stories are read, and handwriting is practiced.
-We use all the Montessori materials combined with a highly recognized reading program unique only to Apple Montessori.
-We have found, over many years, that our students typically begin reading simple words before they enter Kindergarten.
-By the Kindergarten year they are reading short books and loving reading!
+We use all the Montessori materials combined with a highly regarded reading program unique to Apple Montessori.
+We have found, over many years, that most Apple Montessori students can read by age 4.
+By the Kindergarten year, they are reading short books and loving reading!

 The success of this approach has been validated by standardized test results.
 For more than 25 years 90% of our students have scored above the 90 percentile rank!